mukundmitra/smeirl-pointing-task/README.md

 ## SMEIRL for Hand Trajectory Prediction (Pointing Task)

-This repository provides a modular implementation of Sampling-based Maximum Entropy Inverse Reinforcement Learning (SMEIRL) to predict intended target during rapid hand movements in virtual and mixed reality environments.
+This repository provides a modular implementation of Sampling-based Maximum Entropy Inverse Reinforcement Learning (SMEIRL) to predict the intended target during rapid hand movements in virtual and mixed reality environments.

 ## Features